 Unclassified students are not enrolled in an AU credential program, but are either planning to take or are currently registered in AU courses only.
-There is no limit to the total number of courses that can be taken; however, the maximum active course load at any one time is six.
+There is no limit to the total number of courses that can be taken by unclassified students; however, the maximum active course load at any one time is 6.